 Even before the changes introduced by the VPA, there were already limits on how NDAs could be used.

 Under the common law, an NDA could never lawfully prevent someone from reporting a crime to the police or appropriate authorities – any clause attempting to do so would be void as a matter of public policy.
-Similarly, NDAs cannot override whistleblowing protections.
+Similarly, such agreements cannot override whistleblowing protections, including the right to make a protected disclosure.
 Section 43J of the Employment Rights Act 1996 (the ERA) provides that any clause seeking to stop a worker from making a ‘protected disclosure’ – such as reporting criminal activity or wrongdoing – is unenforceable.

 That said, before the new law, NDAs could still be used to restrict disclosures in other contexts.
 For example, an NDA could prevent individuals from speaking to therapists, support services or even close family members about what had happened, unless other legal protections applied.
 The VPA changes this by introducing a statutory list of ‘permitted disclosures’ that NDAs signed on or after 1 October 2025 can no longer restrict.